Ungetoastet/Data-Science-Project/README.md

 Requirements
 ------------

 The README.md needs to contain the instructions to download all data and reproduce your experiments.
 All analyses and results need to be reproducible and documented in notebooks.
-In a sense, the notebooks should act as a final report, both containing your hypotheses, methods, experiments, visualizations, analyses, plus results and also explanining these.
-They should be understandable to a third party, who has not worked on the project.
+In a sense, the notebooks should act as a final report.
+They should contain your hypotheses, methods, experiments, visualizations, analyses, plus results and also explain these.
+They should be understandable to a third party who has not worked on the project.

 Your data science project must contain the following elements: